YannickGalow/Zentra-iOS/README.md

 #### Setting Up Discord Webhooks

-1. Go to **Settings** → **Discord Logging**
+1. Go to **Settings** → **Discord Integration Settings**
 2. Create a webhook in your Discord server:
    - Server Settings → Integrations → Webhooks
    - Create a new webhook
    - Copy the webhook URL
 3. Paste the URL into Zentra settings
-4. Enable the logging options you want:
-   - ✅ Post login/logout
+4. Once a valid webhook URL is entered, additional settings will appear:
+   - **Enable quick messages text field**: Toggle to show custom message input
+   - **Custom Message**: Send custom messages directly to Discord (when enabled)
+   - **Post login/logout**: Log authentication events
-   - ✅ Post theme changes
+   - **Post theme changes**: Log theme switching events
-   - ✅ Post settings changes
+   - **Post settings changes**: Log configuration changes
-5. Test the connection by tapping "Send test post"
+5. Test the connection by tapping "Send test post" at the bottom
+6. All Discord embeds are beautifully formatted with icons, colors, and timestamps

 #### Customizing Themes

 **Using Pre-installed Themes**:
 1. Go to **Settings** → **Design**
-2. Use the picker to select a theme
+2. Tap on a theme name to select it
+3. A loading animation appears while the theme is being applied
-3. Changes apply immediately
+4. Changes apply immediately with visual feedback

 **Importing Custom Themes**:
 1. Prepare a theme JSON file (see developer section for format)